lilli-mcnally/quiz-whizz/README.md

 On the Home page, the Rules and Play buttons are smaller, but their hover property still clearly displays the question marks and pencils images.

-The questions on the Game page are adjusted to the size of the screen and have minimal margin left and right so the user can easily read the question.
+The questions on the Game page are adjusted to the size of the screen and have minimal margin left and right.
 Font sizes are smaller, generally 18px - 24px across all pages.
+This meets the needs of the user with the long commute from the [User Stories](#user-stories) section because the user can easily read the question no matter what size device they use.
+> *They would like the game to easily function from the web on a mobile device without needing to scroll a lot*

+---
 ## Fixed Bugs

 #### Score Page